Tongbai County

 Tongbai County (桐柏县 (Tóngbǎi Xiàn)) is a county in the south of Henan province, China, bordering Hubei province to the south.
 The easternmost county-level division of the prefecture-level city of Nanyang, it has an area of 1941 km2 and a population of 420,000.

 Administrative divisions

-As 2012, this county is divided to 9 towns and 7 townships.
+As of 2012, this county is divided to 9 towns and 7 townships.